Trogir Dalmatia, Croatia Travel Guide

 Trogir is generally a very safe destination.
 Violent crime is rare.
 Petty crime like pickpocketing can occur in crowded places.

-Remain aware in markets, bus stations, and busy Old Town streets.
+Remain aware in markets, bus stations, and crowded Old Town streets.
 Keep valuables secure in a Money belt.

-Forest fire risk increases during hot, dry summers.
+Forest fire risk increases when it's hot, dry summers.
 Pay attention to local warnings.

 | Service | Number | Notes |